For families with a special needs loved one, the importance of having a financial plan in place cannot be overstated.

 Putting everything down on paper, said Thompson, can be a great source of great relief for parents as it helps ensure a smooth transition in the event they predecease their child.

 Once you have documented a letter of intent, regular updating will help ensure that anyone providing care for your loved one will have the information they need to maintain quality of life.

 Creating a financial plan that provides for your both your own needs and those of your child’s can feel overwhelming, making it all the more important to assemble a team of trusted advisors.
-Key resources that can help in your decision making process include financial advisors with special needs training, such as a Special Care Planner or one who has the ChSNC designation, attorneys with special needs experience, accountants, bankers, social workers and advocates, and medical providers.
-Each has an important role to play in the process.
+Key resources that can help in your decision making process include financial professionals with special needs training, such as a Special Care Planner or one who has the ChSNC designation, attorneys with special needs experience, accountants, bankers, social workers and advocates, and medical providers.1 Each has an important role to play in the process.

-As a first step, your financial advisor can help you review your assets and liabilities, identify risks, and outline immediate and long-term goals.
+As a first step, your financial professional can help you review your assets and liabilities, identify risks, and outline immediate and long-term goals.
 He or she can also help educate individuals about products and strategies that may help mitigate risk.